phac-nml/nf-sequenoscope/README.md

 ## Usage
 ### Batch Mode (Recommended for high throughput parallele processing)
 This is the most powerful way to run `nf-sequenoscope` pipeline.
 This mode reads a samplesheet (TSV) and automatically determines if it needs to filter or analyze the data first depending on available fields for each sample.
-All results for each run are saved in the `nf-sequenoscope-results` output folder by default (this could be customized by the `--output`).
+All results for each run are saved in the `nf-sequenoscope-results` output folder by default (this could be customized by the `--output` parameter).

 ```